Mermaid Man and Barnacle Boy: Voice

 Series creator Hillenburg described the guest appearances of Ernest Borgnine and Tim Conway as "so fantastic."
 He said "From the very beginning, the first real guest stars were Borgnine and Conway [...]
 When you have a guest artist, you don't know how it's going to turn out.
 But Borgnine is the most animated guy on the planet."

 According to casting supervisor Jennie Monica Hammond, Hillenburg and Derek Drymon, the show's creative director, already knew that they wanted Borgnine and Conway to provide the voices when they were voice casting for Mermaid Man and Barnacle Boy.
 They were on top of the list of actors they wanted to cast, and Hillenburg and Drymon were fans of 1960s show McHale's Navy, in which Borgnine and Conway starred.
 Hillenburg and Drymon directly approached Borgnine and Conway, and the actors both accepted.
+Following the deaths of Borgnine and Conway in 2012 and 2019 respectively, the characters have been relegated to non-speaking cameos after creator Stephen Hillenburg made the executive decision to not recast them.